massalabs/station/README.md

 You can now execute a thyra-server using the following command changing _path to ..._ to proper values:
 `thyra-server --tls-certificate <path to my_thyra.crt> --tls-key <path to my_thyra.key>`.

+### ... wallet management ?

+You can access to Thyra wallet interface at URL : http://my.massa/thyra/wallet/index.html By inputing the 'Nickname' & 'Password', you'll be able to create an encrypted wallet locally on your machine.

+### ... web on chain ?

+You can access to Thyra web hosting interface at URL : http://my.massa/thyra/websiteCreator/index.html

+In order to register a website on Thyra you'll need to :

+- Deploy a Smart Contract that will handle the storage of your website, your DNS name will fetch the Address of this Smart Contract
+- Upload the build of your application

 ## Additional information